EnochPoon/Python-Course/public/lessons/lesson03.md

 print("The number is:", a)
 ```

-Notice the very subtle difference between the two programs.
 Though the difference is subtle in the code, it makes a huge difference when running them.
 For each program, input a single integer, preferably not `0`, to see the difference.
 Understand why the results are different.

 ### Nested conditional statements